Belgium sets out new humanitarian strategy

 Belgium has unveiled a new humanitarian strategy aimed at reshaping how it gives aid in a world marked by long-running conflicts, climate disasters and growing geopolitical tensions.

-The minister also said Belgium will play a more active role through “humanitarian diplomacy”, defending access to conflict zones, the protection of civilians and aid workers, and respect for international law.
+The minister also said Belgium would play a more active role through “humanitarian diplomacy”, defending access to conflict zones, the protection of civilians and aid workers, and respect for international law.

 © BELGA PHOTO NICOLAS MAETERLINCK